The role of Mercury as an element of mediation between instinct and reason

 Published in: Riza Psicosomatica no. 67 September 1986

-Observing the birth chart from an integrated perspective, one soon realises that an organic boundary line restricted to Aries (which, regarding bodily structure, rules the head) is irrelevant in cephalalgic individuals’ horoscopes; statistical examination confirms it.
-The same presence of planets in critical aspects in the so-called “houses of health” (1st, 6th and 12th House) is rarely significant, even in the case of symptomatic headaches or in some way attributable to organic causes.
+Looking at the birth chart from an integrated perspective, one soon realises that an organic boundary line restricted to Aries (which, as far as body structure is concerned, governs the head) is irrelevant in the horoscopes of headache individuals; the statistical examination confirms this.
+The very presence of planets with critical aspects in the so-called “houses of health” (1st, 6th and 12th House) is rarely significant, even in the case of symptomatic headaches or in some way attributable to organic causes.

-goes in the direction of a holistic integration of the psychosome.
-Here, we see the disease as a deviation that appears symbolically – the organ as the site of a particular state of consciousness – and again, by means of a symbol, finds its objective reference – the reactive interaction with a triggering social experience.
+If, on the one hand, this astrological “principle of indeterminacy” makes the localisation of a symptom questionable – in the absence of a specific reference grid – on the other hand, it goes in the direction of a holistic integration of the psychosome.
+Here we see the disease as a deviation that appears symbolically – the organ as the seat of a particular state of consciousness – and again, through a symbol, finds its objective reference – the reactive interaction with a triggering social experience.